 Increasingly, high school students and young adults are facing prosecution for explicit photos and videos shared through smartphones.
 "Sexting" with a partner is not a criminal offense, but publishing nude photos or sexual acts on a website or broadcasting them on social media can be charged as a felony (pandering obscenity), especially if the subject was underage, incapacitated or secretly filmed.

 Whatever the charges, you have rights under the laws of Ohio and the U.S. Constitution.
-To speak to an experienced sex crime defense lawyer in a FREE initial consultation, call Douglas A. Ball at 513-286-3530 or contact us online.
+To speak to an experienced sex crime defense lawyer in a FREE initial consultation, call Douglas A. Ball today or contact us online.